sebR18/UiPathAssignment/README.md

 The UiPath automation project files are in the UiPath folder.

-This is a small experimental assignment, there is no unit test coverage for this project.
+This is a small experimental assignment and there is no unit test coverage for this project.
 This can be added later if requested.